thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 To derive the value to be used for the `eat_profile` claim, the string is added as a fragment to the `tag:psacertified.org,2023:psa` tag URI {{!RFC4151}}.

 For example, an hypothetical profile using a COSE_Mac0 with AES Message Authenticationm Code (AES-MAC) may decide to use the string "s+aes-mac".
-The `eat_profile` value would than be: `tag:psacertified.org,2023:psa#s+aes-mac`.
+The `eat_profile` value would then be: `tag:psacertified.org,2023:psa#s+aes-mac`.

 ## Backwards Compatibility Considerations
 {: #sec-backwards-compat}